-The statistics don’t surprise Roca — now a PR and media associate at employee engagement company TINYPulse — who said he has friends who “go” to therapy, but are really speaking with an AI on a device, comforted by a sense of anonymity.
+The statistics don’t surprise Roca — now a PR and media associate at employee engagement company TINYpulse — who said he has friends who “go” to therapy, but are really speaking with an AI on a device, comforted by a sense of anonymity.

 But VideoAmp’s Alves believes there’s more at play.
 “People don’t want to be seen as weak so they reject the idea of talking to their manager,” she said.
-“There’s safety in technology-based mental health assistance because you don’t have that same fear of judgement.”
+“There’s safety in technology-based mental health assistance because you don’t have that same fear of judgment.”

 And that is the real problem, said Almaz Ohene, a freelance copywriter in her early 30s who has previously worked in advertising agencies.
-She’s concerned an over-reliance on tech could cover more serious culture problems that lie beneath the surface.
+She’s concerned an over-reliance on tech could cover more serious cultural problems that lie beneath the surface.

 “It worries me people are looking for AI support, rather than companies getting to a place where people can find a trusted person to talk to regarding work worries,” Ohene said.
 “We should be moving toward a world where people feel able to express themselves, truthfully and vulnerably.”

-Her experience of the formal workplace, at agencies in particular, is of environments where “homogenous” leadership groups are concerned with maintaining the status quo, leaving little room for those who rock the boat by speaking about what’s bothering them at work.
-She links this to younger generations’ attraction to tech solutions to deal with issues like imposter syndrome (an internal feeling of believing that you are not as competent as others perceive you to be) and low self esteem.
+Her experience of the formal workplace, at agencies, in particular, is of environments where “homogenous” leadership groups are concerned with maintaining the status quo, leaving little room for those who rock the boat by speaking about what’s bothering them at work.
+She links this to younger generations’ attraction to tech solutions to deal with issues like imposter syndrome (an internal feeling of believing that you are not as competent as others perceive you to be) and low self-esteem.

 “There is often a lot of toxicity within the workplace and certain dynamics, but because they essentially pay us so we can live, it sometimes feels difficult to call out problematic behavior,” Ohene said.
 She blames unhealthy culture for the continuance of gender and racial pay gaps, and that people feel the retribution for speaking up isn’t worth the risk.